-He is an adjunct GBS professor of finance at New York University's Leonard N. Stern School of Business.
-He teaches both Global Banking and Capital Markets; and, Investment Banking.
+He is an adjunct professor of finance at New York University's Leonard N. Stern School of Business.
+He teaches courses on both Global Banking and Capital Markets; and, Investment Banking and the Financial Services Industry.
 He has been teaching at Stern since 1990.

-For three decades, he has been a leading practitioner and thought leader to bankers and financial executives around the world.
+Since the early 1970s Frederick has been a leading practitioner and advisor to bankers and corporate financial executives around the world.
 Specifically: